bryan308/bryan308/README.md

 I'm **Cedric Angulo**, a Senior High School student from **Nueva Ecija, Philippines**.

-🌱 I'm currently focused on learning JavaScript.
+🌱 I'm currently focused on learning JavaScript and PHP.

 Feel free to explore my repositories and get in touch with me.